YoungshinJu/youngshinju.github.io/Research.md

 # Presentations

 * Ju, Y. S. & Jahng, S. M. (2020, October).
 Testing measurement invariance of K-MMSSE (Korean Mini-Mental State Examination) in age groups using Bayesian CFA.
 Poster presented at the 2020 Fall on-line Conference of Korean Society of Psychological Measurement and Assessment, South Korea.
+(Grand Prize for Poster Session)

 * Ju, Y. S. (2019, October).
 Estimation of quadratic change curve using panel data: Comparison of multilevel model, definition variable and covariate model.
 Poster presented at the 2019 Fall Conference of Korean Society of Psychological Measurement and Assessment, Seoul, South Korea.